Hammarn/1MB335/Lab5.md

 Pairwise alignment tutorial: submit answers to all questions (you can number them 1-1, 1-2, etc).

 Multiple alignment: submit answers to questions 1 through 9 (you can number them 2-1, 2-2 etc).
-For Question 9, submit the alignment only if you could not show it to a teaching assistant.
+For Question 8, submit the alignment (clustal file) only if you could not show it to a teaching assistant.

 ---